andypbrowne/andypbrowne/content/about/index.md

 ## Find Me
 - I prefer to [blog right here](/blog/) on my own site because I believe in owning your own content
-- I use [Twitter](https://twitter.com/DTAndyB) as my source of news and it is a good place for direct messages
 - [Linkedin](https://www.linkedin.com/in/andypbrowne) is my preferred channel to receive messages from people I don’t know
 - I have a public [Instagram](https://www.instagram.com/andypbrowne/) account to stay connected with friends
 - I use [Telegram](https://telegram.org/) to message with anyone who also has telegram.